rossilorenzo83/ChaosBot/README.md

 general.gameLanguage = fr
 ### Marches available
 farm.marchesAvailable = 3
-### Interval between attempts (ms), to be used differently in case of farming armies or rss, in ms
+### Interval between attempts (minutess), to be used differently in case of farming armies or rss, in ms
-farm.marchesIntervalMs = 600000
+farm.marchesIntervalMins = 60